myoshida/dash-flux/README.md

 ## Release History

+* v0.5.0 Preliminary release (The code works beautifully but needs some decent documentations.)

 * Forked from dash-ui v0.0.4 (since 2016-02-24); Not yet released.

 ## To-dos

+- Improve the "Hello World" sample.

 - Add regression tests.

 - Add an API documentation.